Newspaper Page Text

 ened.

-To my way of thinking. it was
+To my way of thinking, it was

-a solace to the Negro in olden
+a solace to the Negro in older

-times or slavery time to pin their
+times or slavery time to pin then

 faith in hysterical worships and

-sing YOU CAN HAVE ALL THI®
+sing YOU CAN HAVE ALL THT?

 WORLD BUT GIVE ME JESUS